 Digital experience architecture maps the properties of an environment’s user interface, conceptual foundation, and information structure as they relate to fulfilling the mutual intent of a system’s designates.

 The constructs of a digital experience architecture should reflect the assumptions, known factors, and situational contexts that are anticipated for the system’s owner and users.
-When organizations understand the inherent architecture to accommodate users’ experiences and interface interactions, teams enhance their ability to successfully manage digital interface design lifecycles and its general business value.
+When organizations understand the inherent architecture to accommodate users’ experiences and interface interactions, teams enhance their ability to successfully manage digital interface design lifecycles and promote business value.

 A digital experience architecture is sustained by three key activities:

 - help to facilitate owner and customer planning with the digital team

 - translate owner and customer intent across a global strategy and interface design conventions for human-digital engagement; and documents it as such

 - Infrastructure Architecture Activities

 - enable design architecture and owner intent across an integrated information technology platform; and documents it as such

 The business value of design architecture and infrastructure architecture are best measured by their output of actionable references and rationale for a digital environment’s state behaviors as they map to a known owner and user objectives.